constabulary/gb/getting-started.md

 will build the small `helloworld` command.

-*note*: there is a bug currently where binaries are not installed to the project's `bin/` directory as you would expect.
-This will be fixed shortly

 # Converting an existing project

 This section shows how to construct a `gb` project using existing code bases.